brob/bryanlrobinson.com/src/blog/2020-07-31-how-to-show-your-template-code-in-11ty-blog-posts.md

 ![How do you stop Liquid and Nunjucks tags from rendering?
 Raw](/images/raw-topper.png)

-If you write a technical blog and use 11ty as your static site generator of choice you might run into a conundrum: *How do you show Liquid or Nunjucks template code in your code blocks?*
+If you write a technical blog and use 11ty (or Jekyll ... or just use Liquid or Nunjucks) as your static site generator of choice you might run into a conundrum: *How do you show Liquid or Nunjucks template code in your code blocks?*

-Whether you use the official syntax highlighting plugin, a custom Prism plugin or something else you'll run into this issue.
-When you write template code in one of these highlight blocks, your template engine will attempt to render your code instead of displaying it as a string.
+Whether you use the official syntax highlighting plugin, a custom PrismJS plugin or something else you'll run into this issue.
+You might think your PrismJS plugin is acting up.
+You might think 11ty is hiding content from you.
+You might not even know what to Google!
+I've been there and I've also helped a couple other people figure out the root cause and fix it.

-It's not readily obvious how to get around this.
+It's not readily obvious what's causing this issue or how to fix it.
+The issue is that Liquid and Nunjucks are trying to interpolate and render the tags you put in your highlight block.
+To make this work, we need to tell the templating engine that it needs to *NOT* fetch the data and render.

 To make this work, you need to wrap the tags (or everything) in the `raw` paired shortcode.

 ## The Default Behavior for Liquid and Nunjucks